adobe/aem-core-wcm-components/testing/it/e2e-selenium-utils/README.md

 # Purpose

-This is Model and Utility classes for WCM Core Components UI testing.
+These are test model and utility classes for WCM Core Components UI testing.

 # Requirement